Things to consider when buying an RV for the first time

 - Both safe driving behavior and general courtesy on the road and in camping areas do make a journey pleasant and unforgettable.

 In conclusion, we always wish we got more.
-All depends on the price tag and the maintenance.
+It all depends on the price tag and maintenance.
 Some features are extremely desirable but when it comes to the practical side, better leave them.
 Some features we figured we would not even use but came as standard.

 Most features I am grateful for: